Doxography: Successions of Philosophers

 Successions of Philosophers were works whose purpose was to depict the philosophers of different schools in terms of a line of succession of which they were a part.
 From the 3rd to the 1st centuries BC there were Successions (Διαδοχαί) written by Antigonus of Carystus, Sotion, Heraclides Lembos (an epitome of Sotion), Sosicrates, Alexander Polyhistor, Jason of Nysa, Antisthenes of Rhodes, and Nicias of Nicaea.
 The surviving Lives and Opinions of Eminent Philosophers by Diogenes Laërtius (3rd century AD) draws upon this tradition.

 In addition to these, there were often histories of single schools.
-Such works were created by Phanias of Eresus (On the Socratics), Idomeneus of Lampsacus (On the Socratics), Sphaerus (On the Eretrian philosophers), and Straticles (On Stoics).
+Such works were created by Phaenias of Eresus (On the Socratics), Idomeneus of Lampsacus (On the Socratics), Sphaerus (On the Eretrian Philosophers), and Straticles (On Stoics).
 Among the papyri found at the Villa of the Papyri at Herculaneum, there are works devoted to the successions of the Stoics, Academics, and Epicureans.
 In a later period, Plutarch produced On the First Philosophers and their Successors and On the Cyrenaics, and Galen wrote On Plato's Sect and On the Hedonistic Sect (Epicureans).
 There were often biographies of individual philosophers with a brief description of his successors.
 Of such nature were Aristoxenus's Life of Pythagoras, Andronicus's Life of Aristotle, Ptolemy's Life of Aristotle, and Iamblichus's Life of Pythagoras.

 In other traditions

 Persian doxography

 The Persian Dabestan-e Mazaheb discusses numerous philosophies including several in Persia and India.
-Its author appears to belong to the a Persian Sipásíán tradition differs somewhat from orthodox Zoroastrianism.
+Its author appears to belong to a Persian Sipásíán tradition which differs somewhat from orthodox Zoroastrianism.
 Its authorship is disputed.
 Some scholars have suggested that Kay-Khosrow Esfandiyar, the son of Azar Kayvan may have written it.